sarojshakya01/price-predictor-django/README.md

 1.  install python3
 2.  install postgresql(optional)
 3.  install Django framework using pip3 `pip3 install Django`
-4.  install mathfilters library using pip3 `pip3 install mathfilters`
 5.  install coverage library using pip3 `pip3 install coverage` to generate coverage report of unit test
 6.  run `pip3 install psycopg2` for postgres database connection (if you are using postgresql)
 7.  run `pip3 install django-nose` for unit testing with coverage report
-8.  run `pip3 install mathfilters` for front end maths operations
+8.  run `pip3 install django-mathfilters` for front end maths operations
 9.  create a directory using `mkdir fuelpricepredictor`
 10. start a project using `django-admin startproject fuelpricepredictor`
 11. go to project directory using `cd fuelpricepredictor`